 Start and endpoint: Clough House Car Park

-- From the car park, walk down the road in the direction of the house.
+• From the Three Shires Head car park at Clough House, walk down the road in the direction of the house.
 Then, when you meet the road, cross over and continue onto the path beyond the wooden gate – Cumberland Brook stream should be on your left-hand side.

-- Follow the path for a couple of hundred metres until you reach Three Shires Head, most recognisable by the small stone, packhorse bridge and joining of rivers.
+• Follow the path for a couple of hundred metres until you reach the Three Shires Head waterfall, passing over the small stone, packhorse bridge to get the best view.

 Distance: 4.4 miles/7.1 kilometres